FlyAboveGrass/note/英语/文章/文章副本/Traveling during the holidays can be stressful. These tips can make it a little easier.md

 To counter the dry air on flights, bring along an empty water bottle (fill it after you [go through security](https://apnews.com/hub/airport-security) ) and a small ==pouch== with lip ==balm== and travel-size ====moisturizers==.==

-Hallie Gould, editor in chief of Byrdie, a digital site for beauty care, recommends “loading up on skin hydration before your flight.
+Hallie Gould, editor in ==chief== of Byrdie, a digital site for beauty care, recommends “loading up on skin hydration before your flight.
 That means drinking extra fluids and applying moisturizing skin products to boost hydration, so you’re covering your bases inside and out.”

 And don’t forget your hair.